emiarbol/galaxy_virologist_training/exercises/03_mapping.md

 <p align="center"><img src="images/view_bamfile.png" alt="view bam file" width="200"></p>

-2. Interpret the columns in the bam format according to theory class.
+2. Interpret the columns in the bam format according to the theory from class.

 3. Visualize mapping metrics
     - Click on the eye icon on Bowtie2 mapping stats history.